Cyclenerd/static_status/README.md

 Simple Bash script to generate a static status page.
 Displays the status of websites, services (HTTP, SAP, MySQL...), and ping.
 Everything is easy to customize. 🤓

 You can also easily check more complicated things with this script.
-For example, if a text is present in a web page or if a host appears in the route path (traceroute).
+For example, if a text is present on a web page or if a host appears in the route path (traceroute).
 Checking the route path is useful, for instance, if you have a backup mobile internet connection in addition to your cable connection.

 ![Screenshot](images/Status-Page-Screenshot.jpg)

 In addition to the status web page, there is also a JSON version and an SVG icon.
-With the script `alert.sh` you can be alerted by email, SMS or Pushover in case of a downtime.
+With the script `alert.sh`, you can be alerted by email, SMS or Pushover in case of a downtime.